Terms and Conditions

 9. WHAT TO DO IF YOU ARE DISSATISFIED GENERALLY

-Marsden Rawsthorn is committed to high-quality legal advice and client care.
-If you are unhappy about any aspect of the service you have received please contact the Department Head and should the complaint still remain unresolved after this referral, please contact our Client Care Director Paul Ridehalgh by telephone on 01772 799603 or by post to Westmarch House, Matrix Park, 42 Eaton Avenue, Buckshaw Village, Chorley PR7 7NA.
+Marsden Rawsthorn is committed to high quality legal advice and client care.
+If you are unhappy about any aspect of the service you have received, please contact the Department Head and should the complaint still remain unresolved after this referral, please contact our Client Care Director Paul Ridehalgh by telephone on 01772 799603 or by post to 3-4 Faraday Court, Faraday Drive, Fulwood, Preston, PR2 9NB.
 We have a procedure in place which details how we handle complaints which is available on request from Paul Ridehalgh.

 The Legal Ombudsman will consider complaints from members of the public, certain charities and small businesses, clubs, associations, societies, trusts and personal representatives of the residuary beneficiaries of an estate where a person with a complaint died before referring it to the Legal Ombudsman.